 He started off with a small bar in the centre of the village before moving to the present vast hall serving, along with the horchata, all manner of ice creams and sweet cakes all made on the premises.
 Most Valencians enjoy a good farton with their horchata, a long sausage shaped sweet bun covered in icing.
 Apart from having a name that cries out for infantile jokes, it’s perfect for dunking into your drink.

 Horchatería Daniel has served horchatas to Kings, princes, writers and stars of stage and screen.
-The walls are decorated with photos of Daniel with football stars and the likes of writer Camila José Cela and painter Salvador Dalí.
+The walls are decorated with photos of Daniel with football stars like Cañizares and the likes of writer Camila José Cela, actor Viggo Mortensen and the painter Salvador Dalí.
 Ernest Hemingway also came here but refused to drink horchata and had a glass of wine instead…

 David Rhead and José Marín